Mountain Sky View Glamping in Collpapampa, Peru during the Salkantay Trek to Machu Picchu

 • One Duffle Bag

-For the trek, you’ll receive a duffel bag to pack your personal belongings, with a maximum weight limit of 10 kg (22 lb).
+For the trek, you’ll receive a duffel bag to pack your personal belongings, with a maximum weight limit of 10 kg (22 lb), which will be carried by our staff.

 • Sleeping Bag